Quantcast

 Back to Top

 They call New York “the city that never sleeps,” and it’s not because everyone is lying in bed counting sheep.
-New York is home to some of the country’s most famous bars and clubs, as well as a cascade of local “dive bars.”
-Use the sites below to get the lay of the nightlife land or search for specific spots.
+New York is home to some of the country’s most famous bars and clubs, as well as its fair share of dive bars.
+Use the sites below to get up to speed on New York nightlife.

-• If nighttime safety is a concern for you, visit the NYPD page of NYC.gov for information about new “best practices” for a safer nightlife.
+• If nighttime safety is a concern for you, visit the New York Police Department for information about new “best practices” for a safer nightlife.

 • New York is expensive.
 You might find yourself paying $10 for a drink at a so-called dive bar and more than $20 at a place that’s considered trendy.
 But don’t despair; the sites below can also direct you to a $2 beer.

-For listings of clubs, bars and events …
+For New York clubs, bars and events …

 Back to Top